(a) Providing the system and services that we offer; and

 (a) The Customer acknowledges and accepts that:

-i Standard Packages do not include on location shoots or the inclusion of additional props and materials requested by the Customer, and the Customer must select a Custom Package in these circumstances; and
+i Standard Projects do not include on location shoots or the inclusion of additional props and materials requested by the Customer, and if agreed to the Customer may be charged additional fees in the form of Content Credits in these circumstances; and

 ii Visual Content is produced in accordance with the Creative Brief and other instructions provided by the Customer, and it is the Customer’s sole responsibility to ensure that instructions provided are complete and accurate.